pydrake.symbolic

 Returns true if this polynomial and p are structurally equal.

-Evaluate(self: pydrake.symbolic.Polynomial, env: Dict[pydrake.symbolic.Variable, float]) float
+Evaluate(self: pydrake.symbolic.Polynomial, env: dict[pydrake.symbolic.Variable, float]) float

 Evaluates this polynomial under a given environment env.